arianaberger/time-tracker-app-js/NOTES.md

 - filter for entries (use window.location.search!)
 - json time data for entries is not correct
 - entries on project show page?
+- project new form (HTML) vs. JS?
+How to display both?
+Removed link on dashboard to make things easier
+	- Also need to remove option to choose another project owner

 28.02
 - copied app on github